Masonite: Production

 Masonite is formed using the Mason method, in which wood chips are disintegrated by saturating them with 100 psi steam, then increasing the steam or air pressure to 400 psi and suddenly releasing them through an orifice to atmospheric pressure.
 Forming the fibers into boards on a screen, the boards are then pressed and heated to form the finished product with a smooth burnished finish.
 (Later a dry process with two burnished surfaces was also used.)
 The original lignin in the wood serves to bond the fibers without any added adhesive.
 The long fibers give Masonite a high bending strength, tensile strength, density, and stability.
 Unlike other composite wood panels, no formaldehyde-based resins are used to bind the fibers in Masonite.

+Materials

+Masonite may contain recycled fiber content (including post-consumer waste), and is typically itself recyclable and biodegradable, making it an environmentally-sound choice for those seeking an alternative to petroleum-derived substrates.

+Masonite has also been made from cornstalks.

 Use

 Artists have often used it as a support for painting, and in artistic media such as linocut printing.
 Masonite's smooth surface makes it a suitable material for table tennis tables and skateboard ramps.

 Masonite is used by moving companies.
 Among other things, they use it to protect the walls of buildings where they work, and lay on floors to enable smooth rolling of dollies loaded with goods.